 The Gem trade in Sri Lanka surprisingly only account for approximately 3% of the countries exports, we are sure this is probably higher with some of the sapphires being taken out of the country illegally, here at Sapphire Ring Company we have all of our sapphires and rubies shipped out from our Gem broker via one of the countries Gem corporations with all taxes and duties paid.

-Today Ratnapura ( Singhalese for ‘gem town’ ) lies about 100 kilometers southeast of Colombo, here there are two main markets on a Wednesday and Saturday.
+Today Ratnapura ( Singhalese for ‘gem town’ ) lies about 100 kilometers southeast of Colombo, where there are two main markets on a Wednesday and Saturday.
 Ratnapura was built firstly as a small town and today as a city due to being close to many of Sri Lanka mining fields.
 Sri Lanka has very strict laws on mining with licenses for new mines being issued carefully.
-Once a mine has being exhausted the land will be reset back to its original state / farm land.
+Once a mine has been exhausted the land will be reset back to its original state/farmland.

 Priceless sapphires from Sri Lanka: